Duac Acne Gel

 Duac Acne Gel contains Benzoyl Peroxide and Clindamycin in it.
-The combination used for the treatment of mild to moderate acne.
-Firstly, Benzoyl Peroxide facewash, gel, cream and other products first discovered by Liebig in the year 1958.
-It has antiseptic and keratolytic actions which used in combination with other ointment and medications for the treatment of acne.
-On the other hand Clindamycin gel, cream, ointment is an antibiotic and very effective against gram positive organism and many anaerobic bacteria.
-It used to treat different type of bacterial infections like osteomyelitis, pelvic inflammations, strep throat and many more infections.
+The combination used for the treatment of mild to medrate acne.
+Benzoyl Peroxide has antiseptic and keratolytic actions.
+On the other hand Clindamycin is an antibiotic and very effective against gram positive organism and many anaerobic bacteria.

 Duac Acne Gel Cream